Syncinus/ReactionCats/Reaction Cats Beta 3/Technical Stuff/Technical Info.md

 —Version Designation:1.1

-—Version Codename:"Inversion"
+—Version Codename:"Recreation"

 -Now With More Customization

--The Update Is Named "The Customization Update"
+-The Update Is Named "The RPG Update"

 —Jaspers Very Fat